xiix0/scam/README.md

-You will never know hunger.
+You will be awarded a medal for disregarding safety in saving someone.